JeremyS22/ChipEight/README.md

 - A full GUI
 - Customizations to Graphics and Sounds

+### Installation, Documentation and Blog Site
+[I also created a blog/docs website for this emulator ](https://jeremys22.github.io/ChipEightDocs/docs/installation)to track the progress and chronicle some of the lessons I've learned from creating this emulator

 ![Screenshot 2025-07-02 153850](https://github.com/user-attachments/assets/0efe8489-3846-4030-8038-de5adbc142ad)
 <p align = "center"><strong><em>IBM Boot Logo rom fully rendered and running on the ChipEight </em></strong></p>